torvalds/linux/Documentation/bpf/map_hash.rst

 Internals
 =========

-This section of the document is targeted at Linux developers and describes aspects of the map implementations that are not considered stable ABI.
+This section of the document is targeted at GNU/Linux developers and describes aspects of the map implementations that are not considered stable ABI.
 The following details are subject to change in future versions of the kernel.